RESOStandards/RESOWebAPIReferenceClientinJAVA/client-example-cli/README.md

 # Reso Web API Java client CLI example

 This example is a simple Reso Web API CLI implementation.
 It uses configuration properties to setup the `ResoClient` and execute simple request.
+It also uses custom wrapper `FileOutputResoClientWrapper` to write response to file.

 Fill the configuration properties in file: